-On the Gearflogger Denali expedition this year, I chose the single-wall, ultralight Mountain Hardwear Direkt 2 tent as my personal abode.
+On the Gearflogger Denali expedition last year, I chose the single-wall, ultralight Mountain Hardwear Direkt 2 tent as my personal abode.
 Normally it's a good idea to sleep with at least one teammate so you can monitor each other's health, review the day's work, and engage in the endless strategizing that is an important part of any extended expedition.
 However, this time my two teammates were literally mates, a married couple whose business I did not need to be all up in.

 This led to my love affair with a three-pound supermodel of a tent; yes, you read that weight right, and that's with the extra guy lines I rigged up, but minus the snow stakes.
 But I'm getting ahead of myself.
 The D2 is 81x45x45 inches, just big enough for two normal size 20x72 sleeping pads, or even some larger ones.
 (Plea to the tent crew at MH: please, please, ohmygod please make a Direkt 3 with a floorless vestibule, or even just an add-on vestibule, for cooking in!).